All posts

 I’ve been a runner for a while, with several 5Ks and half-marathons under my belt.
 But the full marathon is different.
 It’s not just a race; it is a project that needs time, consistency, and long-term commitment.
 So, I needed a plan.

 Of course, I started with ChatGPT, and it generated a good training foundation.
-But here’s the problem: it is just text in a chat window, and I can’t download or track these workouts on my Apple Watch.
+It is just text in a chat window, and I can’t download or track these workouts on my Apple Watch.
 So, I needed a tool.

 I downloaded many different running apps, from well-known industry giants to indie ones.
 And in each one, I couldn’t find what I needed.
 I encountered authentication issues, the inability to create or view a plan, poor watch sync, and overloaded interfaces where I couldn’t figure out what to do.